lspieser/myonset/doc/source/quickstart.rst

-Myonset QuickStart
+MYOnset QuickStart
 ==================

-Myonset is a package to process and detect signal burst(s) onset and offset, developed for electromyographic (EMG) signal.
+MYOnset is a package to process and detect signal burst(s) onset and offset, developed for electromyographic (EMG) signal.
-Myonset implements tools for signal preprocessing, **automatic onset and offset detection**, as well as **visualization and correction** of onset and offset latencies.
+MYOnset implements tools for signal preprocessing, **automatic onset and offset detection**, as well as **visualization and correction** of onset and offset latencies.
-Standard processing pipeline in myonset is briefly described below.
+Standard processing pipeline in MYOnset is briefly described below.

 1. Import EMG data
 ------------------
-Myonset does not provide loading tools, we recommend loading EMG files using `MNE-python <https://mne.tools/stable/index.html>`_ (`see available formats in MNE-python <https://mne.tools/stable/python_reference.html#reading-raw-data>`_).
+MYOnset does not provide loading tools, we recommend loading EMG files using `MNE-python <https://mne.tools/stable/index.html>`_ (`see available formats in MNE-python <https://mne.tools/stable/python_reference.html#reading-raw-data>`_).
 Also, text files can be read directly (module `use_txt`, function ``load_txt_file``).
 For example below, biosemi .bdf file is loaded through mne::

     import mne